Pogroms during the Russian Civil War: The first major pogroms (1917–1918)

 Photo of the "White Flower" sanatorium, which sheltered Jews from antisemitic Red Army soldiers.

 In some cases, the communists saw the Jewish community as the bourgeoisie, their class enemies.
-During the withdrawal of Red Army from Chernigov Governorate in the spring of 1918, the Red Army, motivated by "fighting against the bourgeoisie", committed pogroms against Jews.
+During its withdrawal from Chernigov Governorate in the spring of 1918, the Red Army, motivated by "fighting against the bourgeoisie", committed pogroms against Jews.
 Retreating Soviet forces are believed to have been responsible for a brutal 7-8 March pogrom in Chernihiv and Hlukhiv, where about 400 Jewish residents, including many children, were murdered within two days.
 During the civil war period, Bolsheviks are estimated to have been responsible for 9% of pogroms, White movement forces for 17%, Ukrainian nationalists for 50%, and unaffiliated groups for the remainder.

 In April 1918, as a result of a coup d'état in agreement with the Central Powers, the military leader Pavlo Skoropadskyi seized power and established the Ukrainian State.
 At that time, the authorities issued proclamations that collectively blamed Jews for spreading anti-German sentiment and participating in the black market.
 In March 1918 in Kiev, during the takeover of the city by the Ukrainian-German forces, haidamaks of the 3rd Haydamatsky Infantry Regiment captured and shot Jews.
 There were also murders in Kremenchuk and Hoholeve.

 In November 1918, the Polish–Ukrainian War broke out.
 After the Polish Army captured Lviv (then Lwów or Lemberg), 72 Jews were killed by a Polish mob that included Polish soldiers.
 The report states that in Lviv "disreputable elements [from the Polish Army] plundered to the extent of many millions of crowns the dwellings and stores in the Jewish quarter, and did not hesitate to murder when they met with resistance."
 Some other events in Poland were later found to have been exaggerated, especially by contemporary newspapers such as the New York Times, although serious abuses against the Jews, including pogroms, continued elsewhere, especially in Ukraine.
 The result of the concern over the fate of Poland's Jews was a series of explicit clauses in the Versailles Treaty protecting the rights of minorities in Poland.
 In 1921, Poland's March Constitution gave the Jews the same legal rights as other citizens and guaranteed them religious tolerance.

 In total, during the years of 1917 and 1918, there were 90 pogroms, most of which occurred between August and October 1917 and between March and May 1918.